Actor Tom Selleck has never endorsed CBD gummies, keto gummies, or any similar products, despite what some readers may have seen in online scams.

 Readers who clicked "Claim My Free Bottle" on the misleading celebrity page were led to a purchase page.
 However, this one click went through several other pages in a chain.
 These are called redirects.

 Hovering over "Claim My Free Bottle" revealed the website petime-wansive.icu/click.
 Clicking that link went through l1jk2l3j1kl1kj27k21j.com (yes, that is a real domain name), and then a landing page.

 For Vytalize, the landing page was tryvytalyzecbd.com, which was created in late September 2020.
 The Northern Sense CBD Oil landing page was zendealsforyounow.com, which was created in December 2020.

 On the purchase page, interested customers were asked to fill out their information.
 Once the information was submitted, the page displayed a countdown of five minutes.
 It said that a 40% off savings would expire within that time frame.
 The page claimed that stock was low and "sell out risk" was high.
 Logos for credit card companies were visible.
 It also displayed logos for Federal Express, UPS, and the USPS.
 We noticed several logos for security and antivirus software, plus other strange icons.
 Needless to say, the page did not appear trustworthy.

 We decided to go back and check part of the celebrity page from step 2 that featured Selleck and others.
 However, it was gone.

 Step 4: The Disappearing Celebrity Page

-Further attempts to reload the celebrity CBD page that featured Selleck resulted in a strange DVD sales page.
-It featured the 1990 Selleck film, “Quigley Down Under.”
-The CBD oil pitch page that featured him and the other celebrities had disappeared from view.
+Further attempts to reload the celebrity CBD gummies page that featured Selleck resulted in a strange DVD sales page.
+It featured the 1990 Selleck film, "Quigley Down Under."
+The CBD gummies pitch page that featured him and the other celebrities had disappeared from view.